-If your work day (or your ideal work day) has you tinkering with words—particularly the words that end up on any kind of digital interface—here’s a reading list for you!
+If you’re a UX writer or your work day (or your ideal work day) has you tinkering with words—particularly the words that end up on any kind of digital interface—here’s a reading list for you!

 Poorly written copy can cause users to feel confused or frustrated with the experience.
 The best copy builds rapport and helps guide users through their journey—whether they’re completing a purchase, looking for an answer to a question, or working to meet any other need or goal.